-If you’re a surfer but don’t live close enough to the sea to justify the price of the round trip, then skateboarding can be a great alternative that can really help you scratch that boarding itch even when you’re landlocked.
+If you’re a surfer but don’t live close enough to the sea to justify the price of the round trip, then skateboarding can be a great alternative that can really help you scratch that boarding itch and teach you how to surf even when you’re landlocked.

 Yet another similarity between the two sports is the large number of different boards that you can choose from.
 The exact type you go for will depend on your skateboarding style.
 This board requirement translates from one sport to the other, and you’re going to want to pick a specific type of surf skateboard if you want to practice a specific type of surfing.
 Let’s go over the best surf skateboards for surf skate training.